 For many women, pregnancy is a time when they scrutinize everything that goes into their body for the sake of their developing baby.
-With flu season officially here, now is a good time to dispel a few myths about the illness and reiterate the importance of the vaccine, which is especially relevant to women pregnant during this time.
+With a rise in flu cases around October and November every year, it is worthwhile taking the time to dispel a few myths about the illness and reiterate the importance of the vaccine, which is especially relevant to women pregnant during this time.

 1. Getting the flu isn’t that bad.
 For most people, getting infected and sick from the influenza virus is not pleasant.
 Symptoms can include prolonged fever, muscle aches, nausea, vomiting, and more.
 However, the flu can make pregnant women much sicker than their non-pregnant counterparts.
 Women who get the flu when they are pregnant are more at risk for being hospitalized and having severe respiratory complications.
 They are also at an increased risk of miscarriage and sadly, hospital records from past outbreaks have shown that pregnant women were disproportionately high when it came to flu-related deaths.

 2. I don’t want to get the flu from the flu shot.
 You can’t.
-The flu shot that pregnant women receive is an inactivated virus—that is, it is completely dead.
+The flu shot that pregnant women receive is an inactivated virus, which means it is completely dead.
 There is no way you can get infected with the flu from your flu vaccine!